skobnx/ShadowverseEvolveCockatrice/README.md

     - If you need to register an account, click on "Cockatrice" and "Register to server".
 Enter a player name, password, email, and click OK.
 Afterward, accept the verification email to verify your account.
     - If you already have an account, click on "Cockatrice" and "Connect" to login.
 -  Once logged in, click on the "Server" tab and select "Other Games" to find other players to play Shadowverse Evolve.
-    - Because Cockatrice is an MTG-oriented program for online play, you won't be able to find Shadowverse Evolve players with open rooms at all unless you are either 1. extremely lucky, 2. my plugin became famous, or most likely 3. you asked a buddy to play.  #3 is how you'll get matches 99.9% of the time.
-    - Quickest way to ask for games is to ask for games in the [Shadowverse Evolve](https://discord.gg/shadowverse-evolve-tcg-community-928746294384677004) server or other social media platforms.
 - Once you enter the room, click "Load deck" on the top left corner to select the deck you want to use and "Ready to start".

 <h3> Playing the Game </h3>